The purpose of a library policy is to:

 To the extent not inconsistent with applicable law or these policies, no restrictions are placed on what materials anyone may read, view, or listen to so long as the materials promote the selection criteria established by the Library’s Collection Development Policy.
 Selection of materials to include in the collection will not be made on the basis of outside influence or anticipated approval or disapproval by others inside or outside the Saline County community, but solely on the merits of the material in relation to fostering a diverse library collection serving the needs and interests of Saline County at large.

 Individuals or groups may question the inclusion of an item in the collection.
-It is the Library’s position that the risk to society is far greater if public access to ideas and information is
+It is the Library’s position that the risk to society is far greater if public access to ideas and information is restricted.
+Anyone is free to select or reject materials for themselves or their own minor children or wards.
+Parents and legal guardians have the responsibility for their child’s or ward’s use of Library materials.

-Materials from the Library may not be removed or otherwise restricted at the request of an individual or group if the material’s inclusion is supported by the Library’s Collection
+Materials from the Library may not be removed or otherwise restricted at the request of an individual or group if the material’s inclusion is supported by the Library’s Collection Development Policy.

-Collection Development
+Collection Development Policy

-1. Provide library resources for the interest, information and enlightenment of all the people of the area served,
+- Provide library resources for the interest, information and enlightenment of all the people of the area served,

-2. Provide materials to meet the continuing education needs of out-of-school adults and for the enrichment of the formal education needs of children and young adults, and
+- for the enrichment of the formal education needs of children and young adults, and

 The collection of the Saline County Library shall be developed under the supervision of the library director and is maintained by selection librarians on staff.
-The collection shall be expanded and weeded according to the library policy as implemented by the best professional judgment of the librarians, in order to provide access to the human records of the past and present, whether factual, imaginative, scientific, or cultural, on all intellectual levels in a variety of forms both print and non-print.
-Selection librarians provide continuity in collections through an organized structure for budgeting, selecting, acquiring, and managing Library materials.
+The collection shall be expanded and made available according to library policies and in accordance with the best professional judgment of the librarians.
+The librarians have discretion to provide access to the human records of the past and present, whether factual, imaginative, scientific, or cultural, on all intellectual levels of thought and interest in a variety of forms, whether tangible or intangible.

 Collection Development Philosophy